paced/fun/miniprojects/totp-demo/README.md

 - **length**: Int, length of TOTP code.
 Should be between 4 and 9.
 - **algo**: String, name of the HMAC algorithm.

-## Heroku
+## Google Cloud Platform

-If you want to deploy to Heroku for some reason, you just need to clone and type:
+If you want to deploy to GCP for some reason:

 ```bash
 heroku create